22 Armenian Dishes You’ll Love (+ Our Fave Armenian Food)

 It needs to be kept in a cool corner, allowing you to enjoy it for up to 3 months.
 The process of making basturma dates back to medieval Armenia, and it was so common among Armenians at the time that Basturmajian became a surname that is still used nowadays.

-It is served in paper-thin slices as an appetizer or can be added in omelets and salads to give them a unique taste.
+It is served in paper-thin slices as an appetizer or can be added to omelets and salads to give them a unique taste.

 Armenian: Սուջուխ – մսից